marcelrv/OpenCPN-Waypoints/README.md

 * [marrekritten_to_GPX.py](marrekritten_to_GPX.py) - File to automatically create marrekrite.gpx from the https://www.marrekrite.frl website.
 To update run `python3 marrekritten_to_GPX.py`

-* [bridges.py](bridges.py) - File to automatically create NLBridges.gpx from the public data of Rijkswaterstaat on https://www.vaarweginformatie.nl/
+* [bridges.py](bridges.py) - File to automatically create NL-Bridges.gpx and BE & DE from the public data of Rijkswaterstaat on https://www.vaarweginformatie.nl/
 To update run `python3 bridges.py`

 Requires gpxpy, you can install this with `pip3 install gpxpy`